CruxConnect/crux-docs/_product_retailer/get_item_export_by_search.md

 ---
-title: /api/products/items/search/export/
+title: /products/items/search/export/
-name: Get Item Export by Search - Retailer
+name: Get Item Export by Search
 position: 2.22
 method: post
 description: Get Item List allows you to return a complete list of items you are interested in.